AmarnathMurugan/amarnathmurugan.github.io/_projects/graphics.md

 ### Rasterization

-I followed along with Prof Cem Yuksel's Interactive Computer Graphics course and implemented a basic rasterizer in C++ & OpenGL.
-I worked on this project before applying to the University of Utah, and will be working on this further when I officially enroll in the course.
+I followed along with Prof Cem Yuksel's Interactive Computer Graphics course online and implemented a basic rasterizer in C++ & OpenGL.
+I created this project before applying to the University of Utah, and will be working on this further when I officially enroll in the course.

-Currently, the rasterizer supports loading and parsing .Obj files, blinn shading, lights, and object transforms.
+Currently, the rasterizer supports loading and parsing .Obj files, blinn shading, textures, lights, and object transforms.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">